 Opening time: not specified clearly on the website, under the “Conditions des Sentiers” it was mention that the park is open Saturdays and Sundays (not including holidays).

 Park entry fee: adult $7, child (6-17) $3.5, family $16.50

 Picnic tables available along the trail

 The map is available on the Ondago App for downloading, search for “Chute-à-Bull”

 - Simple & relatively short walk for kids (only 1.9km return)

 - The park is open during winter and summertime

 - Walking along a frozen riverbed

-Entry of the trail nearby the parking.
+The entry of the trail nearby the parking.
 Toilets are available near this entry.
-Grab a map and start your trail.
+Grab a map and start your hike.
 (During our visit there was no one to pay the entry fee).